Spring Primer: Local Knowledge

 Jack Nicklaus has long commented that Pinehurst No. 2 is his favorite golf course from a design standpoint.
 For the Golden Bear’s design work on Pinehurst No. 9, he constructed his own meticulously designed masterpiece amidst the longleaf pines.
 His son, Jack, Jr., designed the impeccable Legacy Golf Links located near Aberdeen.
 LOCAL KNOWLEDGE: Successfully navigate the first five holes at No. 9 and above-average players have a decent shot at a gratifying score.
 It’s the large green complexes that make this course so challenging.

 Two wonderful contrasts in design styles can be found locally within the Maples family design tree.
 Ellis Maples designed 36 holes of traditional golf at the Country Club of Whispering Pines.
 His son, Dan, built Longleaf Golf & Family Club on the site of one of the Village of Pinehurst’s former horse training estates.
 Longleaf is also home to the U.S. Kids Golf Academy and the U.S. Kids Golf Foundation.
 LOCAL KNOWLEDGE: Many of the original features — the white fences, rail post and hedgerows — have been carefully retained as a tribute to the original site.
-Their par 3 “Bottlebrush” Course features six fun holes you can play all day for $8.00.
+Their par 3 “Bottlebrush” Course features six fun holes you can play all day for about $10.

 Finally, there are several great private courses around the Sandhills that are worth a little extra effort, such as The Country Club of North Carolina, Forest Creek Golf Club and the area’s newest, The Dormie Club.
 In July, The Country Club of North Carolina will play host to another USGA championship event, the U.S. Junior Amateur.